Disclaimer- I own nothing other than my OCs.

 "Maddie, you really didn't have to come with me," my sister, Bella, said.
 I sighed, shaking my head in disbelief.
 This was, at least, the twentieth time she'd said that.

 "Every time I let you out of my sight, you manage to get hurt.
 Obviously, I am obligated to come with you," I replied, placing a hand on my hip.
 Although this statement wasn't necessarily true, I felt a rather strong need to tease her.
 After all, we had already had this conversation one too many times for me to actually take it seriously anymore.
 Bella made a face.

 "You sound older than me when you say that," she pointed out, causing me to roll my eyes.
 I haven't heard that one before.
 She was really lacking originality on this particularly gloomy day in the great state of Washington.

 "You wish," I told her, coming up with a different reply this time.
 She looked at me in confusion and I added, "The younger one is always more responsible."
 Now, this was probably not true in all cases, but it just so happened to be how it turned out for us… Although, sometimes when we were together we were the pinnacle of irresponsibility.
-I looked away from Bella, my eyes automatically landing on an obviously out of place policeman.
+I looked away from Bella then, my eyes automatically landing on an obviously out of place policeman.
 He looked rather uncomfortable.

 "Yeah, this is him," Bella laughed, "Dad, this is Maddie.
 Maddie Swan."
 Surprise washed over the old man's face.
 I didn't blame him.
 I don't think we ever told him I existed.

-"I was an accident," I informed him with a shrug.
+"I was an accident," I informed slowly.
 I quickly tucked my hands away in my pockets, my black backpack bouncing slightly with the sudden movement.
 I wanted to hide the fact that they were shaking.
 Gods, I was so nervous.
 I didn't even know what to do with myself.
 Where was I even supposed to look, much less say.

-"I was actually good," I told him while glancing back at my sister, "unlike some people."
+"I was actually good," I told him while throwing a look over at my sister, "unlike some people."
 Bella frowned at me again.
 I never tired of teasing her.
 She was such a klutz.

 "Well... there aren't any ballet studios in Forks," Charlie stated.
 I rolled my eyes.